Modeling Reachability Types with Logical Relations: Semantic Type Soundness of

-The fundamental theorem (\thmref{thm:ufp}) follows immediately from the compatibility lemmas, and \thmref{thm:unary-base-adeq} (Adequacy) and semantic type safety follow from the fundamental theorem (\thmref{thm:ufp}) and the definition of semantic term interpretation in \figref{fig:unary_base}.
+We have proved the compatibility lemmas, fundamental theorem and adequacy for \X{}.
+The fundamental theorem follows immediately from the compatibility lemmas, and adequacy, semantic type safety, and termination follow from the fundamental theorem and the definition of semantic term interpretation in \figref{fig:unary_base}.